utilmind/MySQL-Migration-from-Windows-PC/README.md

 This also great for quick dump and deployment an empty database structure with all initial triggers and their definers.

+# Key features
+  ✔ Transfers all users and their grants/privileges (excluding system users, like root, mariadb.sys etc)<br />
+  ✔ Doesn't touch system data tables like myseql, sys, information_schema, performance_schema<br />
+  ✔ Can dump data from separate databases into separate files or  produce all-in-one-dump.sql (with '--one' option).<br />
+  ✔ Can strip MySQL compatibility comments, which break developers comments `/* ... */` inside of the db triggers.
+(So all dev's comments in code preserved for import into another db server.) * *this is the most important feature for the author :)*

 # Usage
 * `db-migration.bat`                   -> dump all databases separately (+ mysql.sql)
 * `db-migration.bat --ONE`             -> dump all databases into ONE filem _databases.sql (just add `one`, case insensitive)<br />